Meekevanede/PolCurveFit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PolCurveFit's documentation!
+Welcome to polcurvefit's documentation!
 =======================================

-The python library pol-curve-fit!!!!! allows the user to analyse measured polarization curves and obtain parameters such as the Tafel slopes, exchange current densities and corrosion rates.
+The python library polcurvefit allows the user to analyse measured polarization curves and obtain parameters such as the Tafel slopes, exchange current densities and corrosion rates.
 It implements three techniques: Tafel extrapolation (linear fit), 'activation control fit' and 'mixed activation-diffusion control fit'.
 Here you will find information about the working of the different techniques and how to use the library.

 .. toctree::
    :maxdepth: 2